Our Horses and Horseback Riding

 We teach a riding style passed down to us by Ed Krauss.
 Ed was a registered cutting horse trainer with the National Cutting Horse Association.
 It is with great sadness that our friend, mentor, and riding instructor Ed Krauss passed away in October 2019.
 We will miss him more than words can say.
 We have posted a Tribute to Ed Krauss here.

-We will do our best to offer lessons using his style and wisdom.
 If you are interested, you can view our YouTube Channel here: Concho Hills Guest Ranch YouTube.
 We are in the process of making some videos of riding tips, our ranch, and the area.